iceli1007/iceli1007.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student in the [Department of Electronic Engineering and Information Science](https://eeis.ustc.edu.cn/) at [University of Science and Technology of China](https://ustc.edu.cn/), under the supervision of professor [Bin Li](http://staff.ustc.edu.cn/~binli/).
+I am currently a lecturer in the team of [Zhangjie Fu](https://faculty.nuist.edu.cn/zhangjiefu/zh_CN/index.htm), [School of Computer Science](https://scs.nuist.edu.cn/main.htm), [Nanjing University of Information Science and Technology](https://www.nuist.edu.cn/main.htm).
+I received my Ph.D. degree from the [Department of Electronic Engineering and Information Science](https://eeis.ustc.edu.cn/) at [University of Science and Technology of China](https://ustc.edu.cn/), under the supervision of professor [Bin Li](http://staff.ustc.edu.cn/~binli/) in 2024.
 I received my Bachelor's degree from [University of Science and Technology of China](https://ustc.edu.cn/) in 2019.

 # Research